 Resuscitation of adults and paediatrics

 All staff should be suitably trained.
-Online training may be acceptable given the constraints of the pandemic.
+Online training may be acceptable.
 Staff must understand their responsibilities in the event of an emergency.
 This includes the location of equipment, medicines and how to get help.

 - immediate access to appropriate resuscitation equipment and drugs when needed